nfriedly/facebook-js-sdk/readme.md

 This project aims to provide a useful resource to developers who are working with Facebook's JS SDK and would like to see what has changed recently.

-My server runs a cronjob every 10 minutes that downloads the latest https://connect.facebook.net/en_US/sdk/debug.js, commits any changes, and then pushes to github.
+The script here regularly downloads https://connect.facebook.net/en_US/sdk/debug.js, commits any changes, and then pushes to github.

 (debug.js is the non-minified version of http://connect.facebook.net/en_US/sdk.js that you're probably using in production.)